CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured skill that provides clear, actionable guidance for building Databricks Apps.
-Its strongest aspects are the phase-based reference table for progressive disclosure, the concrete CLI commands with correct flag syntax, and the explicit workflow ordering with validation checkpoints.
+Its strongest aspects are the phase-based reference table for progressive disclosure, the concrete CLI commands with correct/incorrect examples, and the clearly sequenced development workflows with validation checkpoints.
 Minor verbosity in the scaffolding section and some repetitive warnings slightly reduce token efficiency, but the content is overall lean and purposeful.

 DimensionReasoningScore